An estimation procedure for the Hawkes process: Approximation of Hawkes processes

 We divide the approximation above in three separate approximation-steps:

 The estimator we are about to present ignores the three approximations above and treats them as equalities.
-In doing so, we make a distributional error~\eqref{distributional_error}, a cut-off error~\eqref{cutoff_error} and a discretization error~\eqref{cutoff_error}.
-There is an integer-valued time series that solves the approximative bin-count equation \eqref{approx_bin_count_eq} to the point: the integer-valued autoregressive model of order $p\in\N$, the INAR($p$) model.
+In doing so, we make a distributional error~\eqref{distributional_error}, a cut-off error~\eqref{cutoff_error}, and a discretization error~\eqref{discretization_error}. {The term \emph{distributional error} might demand further explanation: in~\eqref{distributional_error}, we treat the conditional intensity $\Lambda$ as constant over $((n-1)\Delta ,n\Delta]$.
+This is not true in general as $h$ is typically not (piecewise) constant.
+In addition---and more importantly---\eqref{distributional_error} ignores the influence of possible events in the bin $((n-1)\Delta , n\Delta]$ on $\Lambda$.
+As an example, suppose we observe two events in a bin.
+In the original Hawkes model, the second of these events may very well be a result of the first event.
+But in the approximating model, we ignore this possibility and explain both of these events by events in earlier bins or by the constant term. } There is an integer-valued time series that solves the approximative bin-count equation \eqref{approx_bin_count_eq} to the point: the integer-valued autoregressive model of order $p\in\N$, the INAR($p$) model. {The three different approximation errors \eqref{distributional_error},~\eqref{cutoff_error}, and~\eqref{discretization_error}, contribute to the bias of our estimation method in different ways.
+We discuss these effects in Sections~\ref{choice_of_support} and~\ref{choice_of_bin_size}.}